 When you own a share, you have a part of a company.
-That’s why it’s important to own shares of companies that you know, and that you expect to perform better and better.
+That’s why it’s important to own shares of companies that you know, and that you expect to increase their earnings over time

 The number of a company publicly traded stocks are also known as outstanding shares.

 Once a company enters in the stock market, the number of outstanding shares does not usually change significantly.
 I will talk about that in the advanced guide of the stock market.
 For the time being, you don’t need to worry about it.